MathildeAguiar/docs_internship/journal.md

 * I changed some queries and I displayed the results in better shape than before.
 * I tried different ways to use bootstrap.
 * I had feedback from the teacher yesterday.
 I did a few adjustments to the mock-ups.

+### 1/06/21:

+Meeting with Yannick.
+We discussed about some adjustments about the future interface.
+We decided that I will be doing the following work this week:
+- [ ] From the previous search form that I did on chinook, design a search form where the teacher could look for "anything" they want, a free search form.
+- [ ] Design the questions validation interface with a table where we could modify/approve/disapprove the question found by our engine.
+- [ ] Design the interface for the exercise editing.